 - Choose Create new Performance Alert.

 - Choose a name for the performance alert.
+Avoid including any personally identifiable information in the alert name.

 - Specify the alert criteria by selecting the event form the alert will apply to and what condition or conditions within the event form must be met.
 Specify whether all or any of the criteria must be met for the alert to be triggered.